echo000/tree-sitter-gsc/README.md

-# Tree-sitter Grammar for GSC (Game Script Code)
+# Tree-sitter Grammar for GSC

-A tree-sitter grammar for GSC (Game Script Code) and CSC (Client Script Code) - the scripting languages used in Call of Duty: Black Ops III.
+A tree-sitter grammar for GSC and CSC - the scripting languages used in Call of Duty: Black Ops III.

 ## Status